minity-script/minity/docs/SYNTAX.md

 }
 raycast_destroy(stone)
 ````
-Note that this will run forever, i.e. until Minecraft cuts off execution at 65,535 commands, if no stone is found.
-For better ways to do raycasting, see [recipes](#Recipes) and examples.
+Note that this will run forever, i.e. until Minecraft cuts off execution at 65,535 commands, if no stone is found, so it's not a good enough solution for raycasting by itself.

 ## Control structures
 ### A replacement for `execute ... run`